dtaht/blog-cerowrt/content/post/anomolies_thus_far.md

 [120s period bumps in throughput here](/post/predictive_codeling) were related to a channel scan on the Linux hardware I was using.

-I was wrong.
-The [OSX upload results](/flent/osx-qca-10.2-fqmac35-codel-5) didn't have those *at all*.
+I was partially right.
+The [OSX upload results](/flent/osx-qca-10.2-fqmac35-codel-5) didn't have those *at all*, Linux is messed up.

 {{< figure src="/flent/osx-qca-10.2-fqmac35-codel-5/noosxspikesupload.svg" >}}